How to Get Mold Out of Carpet

 • Deeply embedded mold

-• The carpet has been water damaged and not dried out thoroughly in 48 to 60 hours
+• Water damage that has not dried out thoroughly in 48 to 60 hours

 Additionally, carpet backing with substantial mold growth of more than a few feet in width should not be merely cleaned—you’ll need to replace the carpet.

-If replacing a room’s worth of carpeting is a price you’re not prepared to pay, you can opt to cut off the mold-covered area with a 12-inch border past the damage and insert a new piece of carpet.
-This is probably not the best solution for a spot in the middle of your living room, but might work if the affected carpeting is in an out-of-the-way corner of the room.
-Note: Be sure to remove and replace the portion of the underlay or carpet pad as well to thwart mold’s return.
-If you are concerned about the growth of mold in the home, it’s worth consulting one of the best mold removal companies (such as ServiceMaster Restore or ServPro).
+If the cost of replacing a room’s worth of carpeting is too steep for your budget, you can opt to cut off the moldy area, plus a 12-inch border past the damage, and insert a carpet patch.
+This is probably not the best solution for a spot in the middle of your living room, but it might work if the affected carpeting is in an out-of-the-way area of the room.
+Be sure to remove and replace any moldy underlayment or padding as well to thwart mold’s return.

 Tips for Preventing Mold on Carpets